 To maintain safe staffing levels when patient volume trends up, it’s imperative to build and maintain a float team comprised of clinicians with a variety of licenses and skill sets.
-Float pools allow facilities to optimize their existing staff while relying less on agencies and travelers.
+Nurse float pools allow facilities to optimize their existing staff while relying less on agencies and travelers.

 However, float nurses move around often.
 One study reported a float pool turnover rate of 40%, causing organizational costs to exceed $1 million.

 In an attempt to improve these numbers, one healthcare organization ran an experiment with the goal of decreasing payroll costs.
 They expanded their float pool by 50 and hired a nurse manager to oversee both the core staff and float nurses.
 By the end of the 18-month project, the hospital had decreased its number of travelers by 67%, saving about $10 million.

 To ensure you always have a full float pool, augment your team with fully vetted, experienced clinicians available through CareRev.
 Call on CareRev when: